-'If I could spend my time doing one thing with my day, what would it be?'
+Colour blocking here was done so well.
+That sand and sea analogy came through with yellow and blue.
+I really have to find a way to spend more time by the water.
+It's time to bring all things nature to the forefront.
+I found myself asking, 'If I could spend my time doing one thing with my day, what would it be?'
 The first thought that came to mind was 'garden'.
 Growing plants.
 Flowers.
-I want to bring an element of that feeling onto paper too, all the while embracing the outdoors where I can, Bouquet and plant arrangements at a larger scale, as well as mini pots sprouting beaded blooms.
+Bringing that feeling onto paper too, Bouquet and plant arrangements at a larger scale, as well as mini pots sprouting beaded blooms.

 Captivating fleurs and motifs feature on many a tile.
 The linear blue tendrils have me thinking about plants in this colour.
 I recall talking about the subtly bluish-grey echeveria in the boaty post here - what an idyllic day at Rutland Water that was.
 There was also the beautiful blue Himalayan poppies spotted at Coton Manor, which I've yet to see in a flower bed around me since.
 Pinks and red collaborate in curved vases for one of my first plant/floral illustrations.
 Angular stems come through with as much impact as the vessels themselves.

-An element of the fisherman's life was embodied in this painting we discovered, perched atop the winding cliff.
+An element of the fishing life was embodied in this painting we discovered, perched atop the winding cliff.
 I can totally appreciate a good hat and the blended blues of the fisherman's hat echoes the waters perfectly.
 A palm sat comfortably in front.
 Is it need of a good drink or is that shade of coppery brown it's natural hue?
 Either way, yes to sporadic palms planted in many places.
-The mélange of colour continued at every turn, with sky-hued sailboats and homes in shades of apricot,
+The collaboration of colour continued at every turn, with sky-hued sailboats and homes in shades of apricot,